If you haven't done so yet today, please recite the

 Late night of the 15th of Nisan: Say Halel (Psalms of Praise), finish the Seder.

-Morning of the 15th of Nisan: Attend Prayers at synagogue.
-Go home, eat a Festive Meal, retuirn to the synagogue for the Afternoon Prayer.
+Morning of the 15th of Nisan: It is the first day of Pesach, a full Holiday, no matter where you live.
+Attend Prayers at synagogue in the morning.
+Go home, eat a Festive Meal, with the short Kiddush over wine and Holiday foods.
+Return to the synagogue for the Afternoon Prayer.

 If you live outside of Israel:

-Nighttime: It is now the 16th of Nisan: Begin a repeat of last night (but omit the recital of the "Bringing of the Passover Sacrifice").
-After the stars come out, and after the Nighttime Prayers, go home and begin the Second Seder, just as you did last night.
+Nighttime: It is now the 16th of Nisan, the second day of Passover, and still full Holiday.
+Everything tonight is the same as last night.
+(However, after Minchah, the Afternoon prayer, omit the recital of the «Bringing of the Passover Sacrifice».)
+After the stars come out pray the Nighttime Prayers the same as the first night.
+Go home and have the Second Seder, just as you did last night.

-Go to the synaogue and pray the Afternoon Holiday Prayers.
-When the stars come out, pray the weekday Nighttime Prayer, with Yaaleh V'yavo, the special insertion that mentions the Holiday.
-The sixteenth of Nisan in Israel is only semi-Yom Tov.
-You may drive your car home from the synagogue, unless it also happens to be the Sabbath (in this case, Friday night).
+Pray the weekday Nighttime Prayer, but add Yaaleh V’yavo, the special insertion that mentions the Holiday.
+The sixteenth of Nisan in Israel is Chol Hamo’ed, semi-Yom Tov.
+You may drive your car home from the synagogue, unless it also happens to be Friday night, which is the Sabbath.

 May Hashem rebuild the Holy Temple soon, soon, speedily, in our days!